cloud-elements/devportal/docs/quickstart/integrate.md

 In this Getting Started Guide, we'll walk you through the steps to integrate your contacts in Salesforce with your customers in Shopify.
 The data sync use case is a simple example that demonstrates the power of Cloud Elements.
 We'll set up your  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.element}}">elements</a>, create a  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.common_resource}}">common resource</a> to transform the data into what we need, and then we'll set up a  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.formula-template}}">formula</a> to automatically perform the sync.

 The three steps in this process are:
-{% include workflow.html displayNames="Authorize,Transform,Build a Formula" links="#authenticate-an-element-instance,#map-to-a-common-resource,#build-a-formula" active=""%}
+{% include workflow.html displayNames="Authenticate,Map to Common Resource,Build a Formula" links="#authenticate-an-element-instance,#map-to-a-common-resource,#build-a-formula" active=""%}

 ## <img src="/assets/img/callouts/1.png" alt="1" class="inlineImage"> Authenticate an Element Instance

-{% include workflow.html displayNames="Authorize,Transform,Build a Formula" links="#authenticate-an-element-instance,#map-to-a-common-resource,#build-a-formula" active="Authorize"%}
+{% include workflow.html displayNames="Authenticate,Map to Common Resource,Build a Formula" links="#authenticate-an-element-instance,#map-to-a-common-resource,#build-a-formula" active="Authenticate"%}

-The first step in setting up our contact sync from Salesforce to Shopify, is to authorize the Salesforce and Shopify elements to cnnect to your accounts.
+The first step in setting up our contact sync from Salesforce to Shopify, is to authorize the Salesforce Sales Cloud and Shopify elements to connect to your accounts.
 To do so, you will authenticate  <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.element-instance}}">element instances</a> of both Salesforce Sales Cloud and Shopify.
-We'll walk you through a simple authentication below, but if you want more information take a look at the Element Guides for [Salesforce](../elements/salesforce-service-cloud/authentication.html) and [Shopify](../elements/shopify/authenticate.html).
+We'll walk you through a simple authentication below, but if you want more information take a look at the Element Guides for [Salesforce Sales Cloud](../elements/salesforce-service-cloud/authentication.html) and [Shopify](../elements/shopify/authenticate.html).

-### Create a Salesforce Sales Cloud Instance
+### Authenticate a Salesforce Sales Cloud Instance

+In this step you will authenticate an element instance with Salesforce Sales Cloud.
+As part of that authentication, you will enable events so Cloud Elements will monitor any additions or changes to your list of contacts.

 To authenticate a Salesforce Sales Cloud instance: